 • Communities in which more than half of the area overlaps with census tracts designated as a disadvantaged community per CalEnviroScreen or the TCC Guidelines.
 The remaining area (49% or less) must overlap with census tracts designated as disadvantaged community or with AB 1550 low-income tracts.
-For detailed requirements, see Section 2.2, 3.2, and 4.2 on Project Area Eligibility.
+For detailed requirements, see Section 6.4 on Project Area Eligibility.

 Communities defined as "disadvantaged" can include high populations of people with low incomes and a high concentration of sources of pollution.
-Residents of these types of communities commonly experience elevated rates of health problems, as well as socioeconomic and environmental vulnerability.
-Many of these challenges are the result of a history of inequitable land use and zoning policies, underinvestment, and lack of meaningful engagement with community residents in planning and policy decisions.
+Residents of these types of communities commonly experience elevated rates of health problems, and socioeconomic and environmental vulnerability.
+Many of these challenges result from a history of inequitable land use and zoning policies, underinvestment, and lack of meaningful engagement with community residents in planning and policy decisions.

-SGC recognizes that the term "disadvantaged" overlooks the many assets these communities also possess, and particularly the community residents for whom these places are home.
+SGC recognizes that the term "disadvantaged" overlooks the many assets these communities possess, and particularly the community residents for whom these places are home.
 In many of these communities, organized groups of neighborhood leaders are actively engaged in local planning efforts, policy campaigns, and other activities to make their communities healthier, safer, and more sustainable.
 These efforts are particularly important today since these communities will disproportionately experience the impacts of climate change.
-The TCC Program is structured to provide existing residents and businesses with the tools and resources to drive change and to ensure they are also able to experience the benefits of investment.
+The TCC Program is structured to provide existing residents and businesses with the tools and resources to drive change and to ensure they can also experience the benefits of investment.